UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chapter_03/Chapter-03-assignment.md

 ```

 ![](Chapter-03-assignment_files/figure-html/unnamed-chunk-24-1.png)
 The model does very poorly.
-Famlies that have girls first are more likely to have boys second.
+Families that have girls first are more likely to have boys second.
 Why?
 See [this paper](http://www.bmj.com/content/338/bmj.b1211)